hal-uw/gpu_variability_sc22_artifact/README.md

 # Experiments Ran in "Characterizing Variability in Large-Scale, Accelerator-Rich Systems" Paper

 This artifact contains code to reproduce the experiments carried out in "Not All GPUs Are Created Equal: Characterizing Variability in Large-Scale, Accelerator-Rich Systems".
 The repository is organized into directories per experiment.
-See [Experiments](#experiments) for an overview of the contents in each directory and [Build and Run](#build-and-run) for step-wise instructions to reproduce our experiments.
+See [Experiments](#experiments) below for an overview of the contents in each directory, and [Build and Run](#build-and-run) for step-wise instructions to reproduce our experiments.

 ## Table of Contents